paulpod/neuromanticsdotnet/source/_posts/Music-part2.md

 date: 2025-11-18 11:23:23
 tags: Music
 ---
+In the first post in this series I talked about getting a CD player, and how that ended up in 2025 being a CDJ.
+Here I talk about how it is also a digital media player, and the software it uses.

 Why does a CD player need to be a soundcard over USB and why does it have ethernet?
 I think the simple answer is "Rekordbox".